Reaction to the verdict in the O. J. Simpson criminal trial: John Gerdes

 According to Dr. Henry Lee in Blood Evidence: How DNA is revolutionizing the way we solve crimes, Gerdes "had no experience whatsoever in forensic DNA matching" and made more factually inaccurate claims than any other witness at the criminal trial.
 Darden wrote in In Contempt that all of Gerdes's claims were misleading conjecture.
-None of the defense attorneys in their books about the trial - Shapiro, Dershowitz, Cochran, or Uelman - mention Gerdes even though the jurors in A Rush to Judgement? specifically cite him as the one who raised what they believed to be reasonable doubt about the DNA evidence.
-In Outrage, Bugliosi opines the reason why is because "contamination cannot change someone's DNA into someone else's" which is what the jurors believed to be true Howard Coleman, president of GeneLex, a Seattle-based forensic DNA laboratory called the contamination claim "smoke and mirrors" and said "everything we get in the lab is contaminated to some degree.
+None of the defense attorneys in their books about the trial - Shapiro, Dershowitz, Cochran, or Uelman - mention Gerdes, even though the jurors in A Rush to Judgement? specifically cite him as the one who raised what they believed to be reasonable doubt about the DNA evidence.
+In Outrage, Bugliosi opines the reason why is because "contamination cannot change someone's DNA into someone else's" which is what the jurors believed to be true.
+Howard Coleman, president of GeneLex, a Seattle-based forensic DNA laboratory, called the contamination claim "smoke and mirrors" and said "everything we get in the lab is contaminated to some degree.
 What contamination and degradation will lead you to is an inconclusive result.
 It doesn't lead you to a false positive."

 Lee explained in Blood Evidence why he rejected Gerdes's claims.
-Gerdes claimed that contamination could happen from repeated use of the reagents used for Amplification but neglected to mention that all the reagents tested negative for contamination.
+Gerdes claimed that contamination could happen from repeated use of the reagents used for amplification, but neglected to mention that all the reagents tested negative for contamination.
 Petrocelli wrote in Triumph of Justice that Gerdes lied when he said that Collin Yamauchi spilled Simpson's blood in the lab.
-Gerdes claimed that the results from the second Bronco collection were unreliable because the car had been burglarized but admitted the DNA matches are the same before and afterwards, disproving that claim.
-Rantala wrote that Gerdes most misleading claim came when he implied that the evidence locker was in the PCR amplification room when he said that Yamauchi took the PCR extraction product back to "the same location".
-Rantala wrote that Gerdes said that so his contamination claim would be plausible but knew that wasn't the case because he toured the lab and knew that wasn't true.
+Gerdes claimed that the results from the second Bronco collection were unreliable because the car had been burglarized, but admitted the DNA matches are the same before and afterwards, disproving that claim.
+Rantala wrote that Gerdes's most misleading claim came when he implied that the evidence locker was in the PCR amplification room when he said that Yamauchi took the PCR extraction product back to "the same location".
+Rantala wrote that Gerdes said that so his contamination claim would be plausible, but knew that wasn't the case because he toured the lab and knew that wasn't true.
 Lee wrote in Blood Evidence that "Gerdes conceded the PCR extraction product was not returned to the specific area near the extraction room or evidence-handling area but was taken to a completely separate area located a comfortable distance away making a contamination scenario highly improbable".